Thursday 11 December 1941

 Joint Resolution Declaring That a State of War Exists Between The Government of Germany and the Government and the People of the United States and Making Provisions To Prosecute The Same.Adolf Hitler gives a long speech to the Reichstag at the Kroll Opera House explaining this decision.
 President Roosevelt, however, merely sends down a written request to Congress asking for a declaration of war.

 The Reich's declaration of war against the United States is considered Hitler's worst blunder of the war, topped only, perhaps, by his invasion of the Soviet Union.
-The reasons for Hitler's decision are debated, but his previous speeches indicate a deep resentment at the United States for flouting the international rules of warfare in support of Great Britain.
+The reasons for Hitler's decision are debated, but his previous speeches indicate a deep resentment about the United States for flouting the international rules of warfare in support of Great Britain.
 Another possible motivation is to draw attention away from the Eastern Front, where the Wehrmacht is reeling due to the Red Army counteroffensive at Moscow.
 Hitler also is a creature of the Great War, and many of his strategies mirror those taken by the German Empire in that conflict.
 In this instance, Hitler adopts the thinking of the German high command in 1917 that unrestricted submarine warfare could finally isolate England and cause its eventual starvation and surrender.
 This would prevent United States intervention on the Continent and free the Reich's military to finally subdue the USSR.
 The strategy did not work in World War I, but perhaps Hitler thinks that the United States Navy is inadequate to fight a two-ocean war.
-In any event, the Reich is not bound by treaty to support the Empire of Japan.
+In any event, the Reich is not bound by a treaty to support the Empire of Japan.
 While the Japanese Ambassador has sought such written assurance, the Reich has not provided them.
 In any event, Hitler never shows much deference to treaties regardless of how applicable they may be.
 This is Hitler's decision alone, made after four days of consideration, and stands as his only formal declaration of war.

 |President Roosevelt signs the declaration of war against Germany, 11 December 1941.|